hat27/puzzle/README.md

-# "puzzle" is the most simplest job platform for python tools.
+# "puzzle" is the most simplest job framework for python tools.

 ## description
 The objective of this module is to separate command from gui.